Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 The answer lengths should be around that number to quickly find what they are looking for.

 One way to increase a web page’s appeal is by including structured data and relevant content.
-A great example of this is an FAQ page comprising question keywords and crisp answers.
+A great example is an FAQ page comprising question keywords and crisp answers.

 Thanks to the FAQ page, Google (and similar search engines) find it easier to display suitable content from the website, using them as rich snippets.
 Similarly, remember to break up the information into smaller parts; it’s a great SEO tactic for voice search and convenient for people when reading.